Hazelnut vs. Almond — Health Impact and Nutrition Comparison

 The difference between the amounts of micronutrients in these nuts is not significant.
 However, almonds contain more protein, carbs, and fiber, whereas hazelnut contains more monounsaturated fats and fewer sugars.

-Hazelnuts contain more iron, copper potassium, and less sodium than almonds.
-On the other hand, almonds have more magnesium, calcium, zinc, and phosphorus than hazelnuts.
+Hazelnuts contain more iron, copper, manganese, potassium, and less sodium than almonds.
+On the other hand, almonds have more magnesium, calcium, zinc, and phosphorus and slightly more selenium than hazelnuts.
 Both nuts have an equal level of potassium.
 Both hazelnut and almond can be sources of minerals required for required daily consumption.

 Hazelnuts are relatively richer in vitamins than almonds.
-It has nine times more Vitamin A, three times more Vitamin B6, and two times more Vitamin B1.
-They are also richer in Vitamin C, Vitamin K, Vitamin B5, and folate.
+They have nine times more Vitamin A, three times more Vitamin B6, and two times more Vitamin B1 (thiamine).
+They are also richer in Vitamin C, Vitamin K, Vitamin B5 (pantothenic acid), and folate.

-In comparison, almonds have nine times more Vitamin B2, more Vitamin E, and Vitamin B3 than hazelnuts.
+In comparison, almonds have nine times more Vitamin B2 (riboflavin), more Vitamin E, and Vitamin B3 (niacin) than hazelnuts.
 Both of these nuts contain no Vitamin B12 and Vitamin D.